ericrogler/Green-Book/Z004_Management_General_Teaching.md

 *Notice: Though this chapter talks about management in the context of teaching and instruction, some information can also apply to associates, employees, peers, and more across various industries.*

+**The ultimate goal is managing time/deadlines, cost, scope/requirements, and quality.**

+**The easiest mistake to make is prioritizing speed over quality.** Sometimes slower is faster, like the turtle beating the rabbit.
+You might meet deadlines, but it's at your likely risk of rework costs and every other metric suffering.
+- *There's a parallel with "passing up students" and "failing upward" somewhere soon.*

-**The ultimate goal is managing time/deadlines, cost, scope/requirements, and quality.** Soft skills, like communicating with people, and hard skills, like technical knowledge, are means you shouldn't neglect to best meet that goal.
+Soft skills, like communicating with people, and hard skills, like technical knowledge, are means you shouldn't neglect to best meet that goal.
 If you're not sure how to set up a process or workflow, start with the minimum (or simplest) that works.
 This could be sticky notes on a wall, a word document, or spreadsheet.
 Advocating for complicated processes when they aren't needed often goes against your goals.

 **Do not ever neglect technical skills, even if you're in a management role now or in the future.** This also applies for managers in multiple industries, like programming and software, and also applies to teachers/instructors.
 You may be able to manage people well as a teacher, but your curriculum's content suffers if you don't know how to effectively teach.